osg-htc/osg-htc.github.io/_events/throughput-computing-2024.md

 **Don't miss this opportunity to reconnect with colleagues and learn more about HTC.**

-Join us for the second annual Throughput Computing event from July 8-12 to be held at the University of Wisconsin-Madison’s [Fluno Center](https://fluno.com/).
+**[Registration is Open!](https://agenda.hep.wisc.edu/event/2175/)** Join us for the second annual Throughput Computing event from July 8-12 to be held at the University of Wisconsin-Madison’s [Fluno Center](https://fluno.com/).
 HTC 24 is sponsored by the OSG Consortium, the HTCondor team and the UW-Madison Center for High Throughput Computing.

-**[Registration is Open!](https://agenda.hep.wisc.edu/event/2175/)** This will primarily be an in-person event, but remote participation (via Zoom) for the many plenary events will also be offered.
-If you register for the in-person event at the University of Wisconsin–Madison, you can attend plenary and non-plenary sessions, mingle with colleagues, and have planned or ad hoc meetings.
-Evening social and recreational events are also planned throughout the week.

 ### The Agenda